 The ESOO includes only existing and new generation that meet AEMO's commitment criteria.
 These criteria are used to consistently assess whether a project has made a formal commitment to construct.
-The ESOO includes all generation that was existing or committed in the most recent Generation Information update.
-AEMO include all new generators classified as 'Committed' based on criteria which can be found on the Generator Information page11.
+The ESOO includes all generation that was existing or committed in the most recent generation information page published in accordance with clause 3.7F of the NER AEMO include all new generators classified as 'Committed' based on criteria which can be found on the Generator Information page9.

 The ESOO also includes projects that are classified as Committed.
 Committed projects are those classified as 'Advanced' and have commenced construction.
 Advanced projects meet all of AEMO's commitment criteria except for either the Components or Planning criteria.
+The commercial use date for all Committed projects is the later of:

-Committed projects are assumed to commence operation after the end of the "T-1 financial year" under the RRO as discussed in the Reliability Forecasting Methodology Final Report12.
-For example, in the 2019 ESOO, Committed projects commence operation from 1 July 2021.
+- The first day after the end of the "T-1 financial year" defined under the RRO, or - The actual commercial use date submitted by the proponent.

+For example, in the 2019 ESOO, Committed projects commence operation no earlier than 1 July 2021.